Kislovskiy/talks/2023_PyData_Berlin/README.md

 And as we discussed earlier you could use GitHub actions to verify the data visualisation code.
 The pipeline should fail if something is wrong with the code, or tests are failing.

-## Slide 18
+## Slide 20

 Here is an example of assemble_plots.py script.

-TODO add a description
+It could look a bit complicated, but it's not.
+If you read the script from top to bottom, you will see that first we create a pdf page context, then we iterate over the plots, and for each plot we call the plot_ function, and then we save the page.

-## Slide 19 (I think I need to remove it)
+## Slide 21
-Sometimes we work with visual dasboards in Tableau or Grafana.
+I know that some of you here could use a different programming language, or maybe using a UI tool like Tableau or Grafana to visualise data.
 Coming back to my very first story about knowing your audience, you could consider creating a duplicate of your production dashboard and call it staging dashboard.
-I find it very practical to introdice changes first in staging dashboard, discuss them with the stakeholders, and then push them to production dashboard.
+I find it very practical to introduce changes first in staging dashboard, discuss them with the stakeholders, and then push them to production dashboard.

-## Slide 20
+## Slide 22
 Stress test your code to know the limits.
 Once I found myself writing a script that was working correctly, but it was rediculously slow.
 I thought that it's fine.
 I'll just run it once a day.
 But only after I tried to execute it on real size data, I realised that it was not only taking 10 hours to finish, but also caused out of memory exceptions.
 I had to rewrite the code to make it more efficient and learn about map-reduce paradigm.
 But this is another story.

-## Slide 21
+## Slide 23

-Now let's recap what we've learned today.
+If I look back at my journey, I can see that many mistakes were made, but It's fine, I'm still learning.
+I believe, you remember that working collaboratively is a key to success, and you could save a lot of time by understanding what exactly you need to demonstrate with your visualisation.
+When I talk about reproducibility, I want to always reproduce any of the plot's I've created in the past in the order of minutes, not hours.
+I found that Python files work best for me, than Jupyter notebooks, but the best tool is the one that you are comfortable with the most.
+Git is a must have for me, because it allows me to go back in time and see how the visualisation evolved.
+Monitoring is something that gives me a piece of mind, because I know that if something goes wrong, I will be notified.
+I have a separate channel in messenger tool at work where everyday a number of cron jobs report the status of data collection, data processing, and availability of datasets, I know that everything is green there, I can sleep well.
+If read, I quickly go and see what's wrong.
+And we looked at the example of continuous delivery pipeline, where we could use GitHub actions to verify the data visualisation code.